Xunnamius/black-flag/docs/features.md

 with help text that unexpectedly changes depending on the OS or the presence of aliases.

-For instance, consider a "myctl" command with several sub-commands:
+For instance, consider a "myctl" command with several subcommands:

 ```shell
 myctl --version